EanNewton/Awesome-Keebs/README.md

 - [Typing Game](https://hsgw.github.io/typing_game/) - for keyboard exhibition. ranking and dictionary data is stored in local pc. you can use offline.
 [Github](https://github.com/hsgw/typing_game)
 - [Typings](https://typings.gg/) - is a sleek and modern typing test website. it supports many custom themes.
 [Github](https://github.com/briano1905/typings)
 - [Typefast.io](https://typefast.io) - minimalistic type-test sites with 16 different languages and custom word list. [(Github)](https://github.com/CasperVerswijvelt/TypeFast)

+# FAQ[^FAQ]

+**Q: What keyboard should I get?**

+A: You should be more specific.
+First determine your layout (60%, tkl, full size, etc) and then your preferences.

+**Q: What is the best switch?**

+A: Like choosing your keyboards, you have to determine what you are looking for in a switch.
+Tactility?
+Smoothness?
+Looking to mod?
+Etc.

+**Q: Which switch is optimal for gaming?**

+A: Whichever one you like best.
+Don’t fall for the “x is for gaming” bullshit.
+If you like a switch and not one for “gaming” then don’t get the one for “gaming”.

+**Q: What keycaps should I get?**

+A: Please refer to the keycap guide to see what you would like first, then determine your budget and requirements.

+**Q: I am wanting to build my first board, which one should I get?**

+A: Depending on your experience there may be some stuff more suitable for you.
+In most cases, it is recommended you go for hotswap first so you are not limited to one switch.

+**Q: What’s with all this RGB hate?**

+A: RGB can be very gaudy to many, especially in the enthusiast community.

+**Q: Why is everything out of stock?**

+A: The mechanical keyboard hobby is still fairly small and most stuff is manufactured in group buys ran by people in the community.
+There isn’t enough demand to justify mass producing everything for the enthusiast grade products.

+**Q: Why are these keyboards so expensive?**

+A: Because the hobby is small, many boards are projects of community members and can be expensive to produce for new tooling.

+**Q: So where can I buy the stuff that is out of stock?
+I really want (fill in the blank) keyset!**

+A: You can wait for a round 2 group buy or check the aftermarket (Ebay, r/mm, etc).
+Beware of scalpers!

+**Q: How do I know if my keycaps are compatible with my keyboard?**

+A: Look at your layout and see if your set has the special keys required.

+**Q: What is the difference between hotswap and soldered?**

+A:
+**Hotswap**:
+Hotswap keyboards allow you to put in switches without desoldering.
+You are going to be required to use a plate if you go this route and also be aware that the hotswap sockets will wear over time.
+You can also solder sockets onto a pcb to make a pcb hotswap as well.
+If you have kailh/gateron hotswap sockets and want to make a pcb hotswappable, you need to make sure that the pcb had pads to support them.
+**Soldered**:
+Soldering switches means that you have a stronger bond from your switch to your pcb.
+Unfortunately, it is harder to change your switches because you would have to desolder, which is a time consuming process.
+Soldering is also required for a plateless build in order to keep the switches stable.

+---

+# Footnotes

+[^FAQ]:Shoutout to @Bassett for doing the original FAQ, edited by EanNewton on Nov 21, 2021